logsem/mitten_preorder/README.md

-### This is the version that only permits pre-order mode theories ###
-A pre-order mode theory is a mode theory, that has at most one 2-cell between any pair of 1-cells.

-## mitten
+## posetal-mitten

 An implementation of MTT with modal dependent products (pi), modal types, dependent sums (sigma), natural numbers, and a cumulative hierarchy.
 This implementation correctly handles eta for both pi and sigma.

+This implementation only permits pre-order mode theories so that there is at most one 2-cell between any pair of modalities.

 This implementation has also been extended to include a type checker based on Coquand's semantic type checker.
 In order to interact with the normalizer, therefore, one can write a file containing a list of definitions and commands to normalize various terms.

 ## Prerequisites

 Tested under ocaml 4.07.1 and dune 2.8.5.
 Sexplib, menhir, ppx_compare and cmdliner libraries need to be installed.

 ## How to use it

-Building mitten with "make build" or "dune build".
-Execute mitten with "dune exec mitten PATH/TO/FILE" or "_build/install/default/bin/mitten PATH/TO/FILE".
+Building mitten with `make build` or `dune build`.
+Execute mitten with `dune exec mitten PATH/TO/FILE`.
 If there is no output, everything type checked.
-The commands "normalize" and "normalize def" print the normalized term to std_out.
+The commands `normalize` and `normalize def` print the normalized term.

 ## For example: